xinihe/stock_ambiguity_analysis/code/Adaptive/GeoUncertainty/gpr_ambiguity_findings.md

     -   **High-Frequency Data**: Using daily or even intraday data around major geopolitical events will allow for a more granular analysis of the "risk clarification" effect.

 By undertaking this comprehensive analysis, we can provide a much deeper and more nuanced understanding of how the abstract concept of geopolitical risk is priced into financial assets, with market ambiguity serving as a critical, and previously under-appreciated, transmission channel.

+## Empirical Results: Ambiguity and Geopolitical Risk

+### GPR -> Ambiguity

+#### Monthly Analysis

+Our initial analysis, conducted on a monthly basis, explored the relationship between various geopolitical risk (GPR) indices and market ambiguity.
+The regression models, both linear and with lagged variables, yielded low R-squared values, indicating that GPR indices explained a very small portion of the variance in ambiguity.
+Furthermore, none of the GPR variables demonstrated a statistically significant effect on ambiguity at this frequency.

+#### Weekly Analysis

+Switching to a weekly frequency, we observed a decrease in the overall explanatory power of the models, as evidenced by even lower R-squared values.
+However, this higher-frequency analysis revealed a statistically significant finding that was not present in the monthly data.
+Specifically, we identified a negative relationship between China's GPR index and market ambiguity with a three-week lag.
+This suggests that an increase in China's GPR is associated with a decrease in market ambiguity three weeks later.
+This counterintuitive finding warrants further investigation.

+### Ambiguity -> Return

+To further understand the impact of ambiguity, we investigated its relationship with market returns.

+#### Monthly and Weekly Analysis

+Across both monthly and weekly frequencies, our regression models failed to identify a statistically significant relationship between the ambiguity metric and market returns.
+The R-squared values were close to zero, and the p-values for the ambiguity metric were well above the conventional significance thresholds.
+This suggests that, within the scope of our analysis, ambiguity does not have a direct, linear impact on market returns.

+### Comparison of Monthly vs. Weekly Data

+The transition from monthly to weekly data presented a trade-off.
+While the explanatory power of the models (R-squared) decreased with the higher-frequency data, the weekly analysis of the `GPR -> Ambiguity` relationship uncovered a significant lagged effect that was not visible at the monthly level.
+This highlights the potential for higher-frequency data to reveal more granular and time-dependent relationships.

+For the `Ambiguity -> Return` relationship, neither frequency yielded significant results.

+## Future Research

+Our findings open up several avenues for future research:

+*   **Investigate the Lagged Effect of China's GPR**: The negative relationship between China's GPR and ambiguity at a three-week lag is a particularly intriguing result that requires a deeper dive.
+Future studies could explore the potential underlying economic or political mechanisms driving this relationship.
+*   **Explore Non-Linear Relationships**: The lack of a linear relationship between ambiguity and returns does not preclude the existence of non-linear or more complex relationships.
+Future research could employ non-linear models to further explore this connection.
+*   **Incorporate Additional Variables**: The low R-squared values in our models suggest that other factors not included in our analysis are significant drivers of ambiguity.
+Future studies could incorporate a wider range of macroeconomic, political, and market-based variables to build more comprehensive models.